krogebry/devops/articles/kms.md

 CMD ["./in_s3_env", "mounts/api.rb"]
 ```

-The *in_s3_env* script is a wrapper for executing *s3_kms_env*.
+The *in_s3_env* sript is a wrapper for executing *s3_kms_env*.
 We wrap the s3_kms_env script because we don't want the output sent to STD[ERR,OUT], instead we want it piped into the CMD call, which will effectively pass whatever we output into the next command, which, in this case is mounts/api.rb.

 mounts/api.rb is the only script that needs access to the u/p/h payload.